aneeshsudigala06/DexLite/README.md

 # Pokédex App

 ## Description
-This project is a Pokédex application built using Python.
+This project is a Pokédex CLI built using Python.

 ## Features
 - Search by Name